-May1, 2017 - 1.75% increase to the step system
+May1, 2020 - 1.75% increase to the step system

-May 1, 2018 - 1% increase to the step system
+May 1, 2021 - Up to 2.00% increase to the step system in accordance with Section 15.1.

 SECTION 23.2: STEP INCREASES

 Step increases shall be made annually on the anniversary of the employee's date of hire or promotion, following an administrative review of the employee's performance.
 The employee shall receive the step increase upon attaining an evaluation of "meets standards" or higher on the Village Performance Evaluation Report.
 It is expressly understood that this Section and the evaluation referenced herein are subject to the grievance arbitration procedures as set forth in Article X.